mike182uk/paypal-ipn-listener/CONTRIBUTING.md

 ##Running Examples

 To successfully run the examples you need to make sure the mock server is running.
-The mock server requires node to be installed and the `MOCK_SERVER_PORT` envrionment variable to be set:
+The mock server requires node to be installed and the `MOCK_SERVER_PORT` environment variable to be set:

 ```bash
 export MOCK_SERVER_PORT=3000